-Students are not permitted to smoke any tobacco products when in uniform or when representing the school in any capacity.
+Students are not permitted to smoke any tobacco products or e-cigarettes when in uniform or when representing the school in any capacity.

-Employees are not permitted to smoke in the view of pupils.
-Employees who do smoke will be asked to ensure they cannot be seen smoking by students (even if it is off the school grounds).
+Employees are not permitted to smoke or vape in the view of pupils.
+Employees will be asked to ensure they cannot be seen smoking by students, even if it is off the school grounds or out of school hours.

-Tobacco education is part of the school's progressive entitlement curriculum of drug education / PSHE (including the health effects, legal, economic and social aspects of tobacco use) which may be delivered across the curriculum (biology, chemistry, citizenship, geography, mathematics and media studies.)
+Tobacco education is part of the school's progressive entitlement curriculum of drug education / PSE (including the health effects, legal, economic and social aspects of tobacco use) which may be delivered across the curriculum (biology, chemistry, citizenship, geography, mathematics and media studies.)

 A range of age appropriate methodologies will be used to deliver tobacco education with the aim to prevent the uptake of smoking.
-We will refer and contact The Filter Wales when support required.
+We will refer and contact The Filter Wales when support is required.
 Lesson plans and ideas can be found in the resource "Filter The Facts".
-Contact us for a copy.
+Contact ASH Wales for a copy.

-The school supports tobacco education through the transition phase from primary to secondary school through engagement in programmes such as The Filter Wales.
+The school supports tobacco education through the transition phase from primary to secondary school through engagement in programmes such as The Filter Wales and JustB Smoke free.